 Step 3: Complete the FAFSA

-Step 4: Explore the USC Scholarship Portal
+Step 4: Use the USC Scholarship Portal

 Also Read: IndusInd Bank Educate For Life Scholarship Program 2025